-Retail Sale means to sell, offer for sale, or selling of any live Dog, Cat or Rabbit for commercial purposes.
+Retail sale means to sell, offer for sale, or selling of any live dog_a or cator rabbit for commercial purposes.

-Section 3.
-Animal Sale Prohibitions and Requirements.

-- A. Prohibitions.
-The following acts shall be a violation of this Ordinance: - 1.
-Any Retail Sale of any Dog, Cat or Rabbit from a Commercial Establishment. - 2.
-Any Retail Sale of any Dog, Cat or Rabbit from any and all Public Thoroughfares, Public Common Areas or Flea Market Sale. - B. Exemptions.
-The following shall be exempt from the prohibitions in subsection A of this section: - 1.
-Animal Shelters. - 2.
-Local Breeders. - 3.
-Animal Welfare Organizations. - 4.
-Adoption of Animals Nothing in this article shall prevent a commercial establishment from showcasing adoptable dogs, cats and rabbits owned by any Animal Welfare Organization or Animal Shelter and collecting an adoption fee to be turned over to the Animal Welfare Organization or Animal Shelters.
+- (c) Animal sale prohibitions and requirements. - (1) Prohibitions.
+The following acts shall be a violation of this section: - a.
+Any retail sale of any dog, or cat or rabbit from a commercial establishment. - Any retail sale of any dog, or cat or rabbit from any and all public thoroughfares, public common areas or flea market sale. - (2) Exemptions.
+The following shall be exempt from the prohibitions in subsection (1) of this subsection: - a.
+Animal shelters.

+- b.
+Local breeders. - c.
+Animal welfare organizations. - d.
+Adoption of animals.
+Nothing in this article shall prevent a commercial establishment from showcasing adoptable dogs, and cats and rabbits owned by any animal welfare organization or animal shelter and collecting an adoption fee to be turned over to the animal welfare organization or animal shelters.
 Dogs shall not be kept overnight on the premises and shall not be younger than eight (8) weeks.
-Cats and rabbits can be kept overnight on the premises and shall not be younger than eight (8) weeks. - 5.
-Bona fide agricultural activities protected under the Florida Right to Farm Act, Florida Statute §823.14. - The exemptions set forth in paragraph B does not allow those that are exempt (1-5) to sell to, or in Commercial Establishments.

-Section 4.
-Certificate of Source.

-- A. Commercial Establishments within Nassau County who obtains dogs, cats or rabbits from a permitted source shall post and maintain on each enclosure for each animal, a Certificate of Source of each Dog, Cat or Rabbit offered for adoption or transfer, and shall provide a copy of such certificate to the transferee of any Dog, Cat or Rabbit transferred or adopted. - B. Local Breeders shall post and maintain for each animal a Certificate of Source of each dog, cat or rabbit offered for sale or barter. - C. Any law enforcement officer or animal control officer may, at any time, request to review copies of such certificates and, upon such request, the pet store operator or breeder must present such certificates at that time and without delay. - D. Falsification of a Certificate of Source by a pet store, pet store operator, or breeder, or any other person shall be deemed a violation of this section.
+Cats and rabbits can be kept overnight on the premises and shall not be younger than eight (8) weeks. - Bona fide agricultural activities protected under the Florida Right to Farm Act, F.S. § 823.14. - f.
+Future Farmers of America (FFA) and Florida 4-H activities involving agricultural education and other related programs, events or activities, including, but not limited to state or county fair exhibitions, and any direct person to person private sale resulting therefrom. - fg.
+The exemptions set forth in paragraph (2) does not allow those that are exempt (a-ef) to sell to, or in commercial establishments. - (d) Certificate of source. - (1) Commercial establishments within Nassau County who obtains dogs, or cats or rabbits from a permitted source shall post and maintain on each enclosure for each animal, a certificate of source of each dog, or cat or rabbit offered for adoption or transfer, and shall provide a copy of such certificate to the transferee of any dog, or cat or rabbit transferred or adopted. - (2) Local breeders shall post and maintain for each animal a certificate of source of each dog, or cat or rabbit offered for sale or barter.

-Section 5.
-Enforcement.

-- A. Violations of this Ordinance may be prosecuted in the same manner misdemeanors are prosecuted pursuant to Section 125.69, Florida Statutes, punishable by a fine not to exceed \$500.00, per day per animal or by imprisonment in the County jail not to exceed sixty (60) days, or by both fine and imprisonment.
-Each Animal produced, reared, bred, kept, sold or released in violation of this ordinance shall be deemed a separate offense. - B. The County or Sheriff may also enforce this article by action in equity, including injunctive or declaratory relief, in the appropriate court of competent jurisdiction. - C. Any person who knowingly violates any provision of this Article, including refusal to allow a law enforcement officer, animal services officer, or code enforcement officer to make an inspection under this Article, shall also be punished in the same manner as a misdemeanor as provided by general law.
+- (3) Any law enforcement officer or animal control officer may, at any time, request to review copies of such certificates and, upon such request, the pet store operator or breeder must present such certificates at that time and without delay. - (4) Falsification of a certificate of source by a pet store, pet store operator, or breeder, or any other person shall be deemed a violation of this section. - (e) Enforcement. - (1) Violations of this section may be prosecuted in the same manner misdemeanors are prosecuted pursuant to F.S. § 125.69, punishable by a fine not to exceed five hundred dollars (\$500.00), per day per animal or by imprisonment in the county jail not to exceed sixty (60) days, or by both fine and imprisonment.
+Each animal produced, reared, bred, kept, sold or released in violation of this section shall be deemed a separate offense. - (2) The county or sheriff may also enforce this article by action in equity, including injunctive or declaratory relief, in the appropriate court of competent jurisdiction. - (3) Any person who knowingly violates any provision of this section, including refusal to allow a law enforcement officer, animal services officer, or code enforcement officer to make an inspection under this section, shall also be punished in the same manner as a misdemeanor as provided by general law.